+The local authority is the admissions authority for the remaining schools.
+The admission criteria for reception and primary school places are on page 23 and the criteria for junior school places are on page 42.
 Important notes for schools with two sites - If you want to apply for a place at Manor, Ripple, Roding or Valence schools you need to read the important notes below.

 Note 1: If you want to apply for a place at these schools you must give the name of the site you would like your child to attend.
-However, if you are not successful in applying for a specific site you can only appeal for a place at the school, not a place at a specific site, as both sites are managed by the same head teacher and governing body.
-If you win your appeal, the school will decide which site your child will go to.
+However, if you are not successful in applying for a specific site you can only appeal for a place at the school, not a place at a specific site, as both sites are managed by the same

-Note 2: If you do not name the site you prefer on your application form, we will automatically process your request for site 1 as listed on page 45.
+Note 2: If you do not name the site you prefer on your application form, we will automatically process your request for site 1 as listed on page 46.

 Note 3: An interest list will be kept for each site in criteria order.
-The interest list process listed on page 23-24 will be followed for each site.
+The interest list process listed on pages 21 to 22 will be followed for each site.